Vinicio Capossela: Biography

 During the same year, he produced Banda della Posta's first album, called Primo Ballo.
 Banda della Posta is a group formed by some old musicians from Calitri, the native town of Capossela's father.

 Still in 2013, Capossela became artistic director of a musical and cultural festival called Sponz Fest, that takes place in Calitri (in the Campania area of Irpinia) during the final week of August.

 In 2015, he published a new book called Il paese dei Coppoloni (Feltrinelli), followed in 2016 by a DVD named Nel paese dei Coppoloni, in which he shows places and faces that can be found in the book.
 Also in 2016, he released Canzoni della Cupa, a 2-CD album.
 In Canzoni della Cupa, the two CDs are subtitled "the Dust side" and "the Shadow side".
 It features popular songs typical of the area of Calitri or versions of Matteo Salvatore's chants, and some original songs by Capossela.

 In 2017 he got the Tenco Prize for his career.

 Two years after, in 2019, he released a new record, Ballate per uomini e bestie.
-In 2020, he released Bestiario d'amore, a four songs EP whose title-track is the translation and adaptation of a poem by the thirtheenth-century French troubadour Richard de Fournival.
+In 2020, he released Bestiario d'amore, a four songs EP whose title-track is the translation and adaptation of a poem by the thirteenth-century French troubadour Richard de Fournival.

 His most recent book, called Eclissica (Feltrinelli), was published in 2021.
 It is a retrospective of his career and life since 2006, and it allows the reader to enter and discover the cultural background that led to Capossela's most highly-acclaimed albums.

 Also in 2021, he went on a tour called Bestiale Comedìa, which was inspired by Dante's Divine Comedy on the 700th anniversary of his death and that was performed also during Dubai's Expo.

 In October, after the end of this tour, he performed four special concerts in Milan's Blue Note club as a way of celebrating his thirty-year career.
 The concerts, called Personal Standards / Round one thirty five, gave life to a new tour that lasted throughout 2022 and took place both in Italy and abroad.
 In November 2022, he performed in the Balkan area for his tour called Balkangiro.

+On 21st April 2023, he released his latest studio album, called Tredici canzoni urgenti (thirteen urgent songs).